 In order for a vector database to efficiently search through a vast number of vectors, the database needs to be smart about it.
 A brute-force approach would calculate the distance between the query vector and every data vector in the queried collection, but this is computationally very expensive.
 For a database with millions of objects and thousands of high-dimensional vectors, this would take far too long.

-Weaviate, an open-source vector search engine written in Go, can serve thousands of queries per second.
+Weaviate, an open-source vector database written in Go, can serve thousands of queries per second.
 Running Weaviate on Sift1M (a 128-dimensional representation of objects) lets you serve queries in single-digit milliseconds.
 But how is this possible?

 See the benchmark page for more stats.